Precarious or Non-Standard Employment and Vulnerable Workers

-- Extent to which they are empowered to take part in work-related injury prevention and refuse unsafe work.
+- The extent to which they are empowered to take part in work-related injury prevention and to refuse unsafe work.

-As a result of their studies, IWH has developed a measure of vulnerability tool to assess a worker's vulnerability to workplace injury or illness.
+As a result of their studies, the Institute for Work and Health has developed a measure of vulnerability tool to assess a worker's vulnerability to workplace injury or illness.
 Their research shows that vulnerability is associated with elevated rates of self-reported workplace injury and illness.

-This approach promotes an understanding that vulnerability can be changed through prevention, rather than identifying vulnerability based on aspects that cannot change (i.e., new immigrants, young workers, etc.).
-IWH promotes looking at how a worker is vulnerable, not simply who a vulnerable worker is.
+This approach promotes an understanding that vulnerability can be changed through prevention rather than identifying vulnerability based on aspects that cannot change (i.e., new immigrants, young workers, etc.).
+The Institute for Work and Health promotes looking at how a worker is vulnerable, not simply who a vulnerable worker is.

 Other interpretations of the concept of a vulnerable worker are broader and include having a circular relationship to precarious employment, meaning that a vulnerable worker is someone engaged in precarious employment.

-There are several terms used to describe the more common forms and arrangements of precarious work employment experienced by workers.
+Several terms are used to describe the more common forms and arrangements of precarious work employment experienced by workers.
 Terms range from flexibilization, atypical, alternative, to non-standard work.
 Definitions of precarious employment also vary, and each definition has slightly different features.
-Precarious employment describes work experiences that are associated with instability, lack of protection, and social-economic vulnerability.
+Precarious employment describes work experiences that are associated with instability, lack of protection, and socioeconomic vulnerability.
 The common feature in most definitions of precarious employment is low income level.

 In other situations, legal interpretation may allow for employment practices to avoid requirements in a standard employment relationship.